Overseeing the operation of a ministry requires many business processes.

 As a church grows, particularly when it is in the planting phase, there are limited resources to pay for some of the products and services every ministry needs.

-For example, every church needs a website which requires having a logo and a lot of content creation.
+For example, every church needs a website that requires a logo and a lot of content creation.
 Services like this can be expensive if you don’t do your homework to try and find the best value.

-Whether you need help creating a design, logo and look for your website, or help creating an email distribution process for members, there are many affordable solutions that will do a great job.
+Whether you need help creating a design, logo, and look for your website, or help to create an email distribution process for members, there are many affordable solutions that will do a great job.

 And if you have a 501(c)(3) status, you may be eligible for lots of Free or discounted products.

-10 FREE (or almost Free) Resources For Churches With A Limited Budget
+10 FREE (or Almost Free) Resources For Churches

 Upwork has freelancers to help with those projects that your team may not have the time or skill to pull off.